carlostome/agda-steroids/README.md

-A prelude full compatible with Agda standard library.
+A minimal Prelude full compatible with Agda standard library.
+It provides basic Haskell-like typeclasses for Functor, Applicative etc.